offbynull/learn/Math/input/input.md

    { }                { }{\green{9}}
    ```

  * Isolate to 7 (bottom) and 70 (top), resulting in 490.
 Add the 40 from the carry-over to make it 530.
-Only the 53 needs to be written because this is effectively the same as doing 530 then adding the 9 from the 7\*7 prior --  530+9 is 539.
+Only the 53 needs to be written because this is effectively the same as having 530 then adding the 9 from the 7\*7 prior --  530+9 is 539.

    ```{ktvertmul}
    { }        {\green{4}}        { }